reside-ic/optimise/README.md

 }
 ```

-This can be passed through to `simplex` or `Simplex` above, and the `data` element of the result will contain the predictor function at the best point.
+This can be passed through to `fitSimplex` or `Simplex` above, and the `data` element of the result will contain the predictor function at the best point.

 ## Example